MPEG transport stream: Overview

 Multiple MPEG programs are combined then sent to a transmitting antenna.
 The receiver parses and decodes one of the streams.

 A transport stream encapsulates a number of other substreams, often packetized elementary streams (PESs) which in turn wrap the main data stream using the MPEG codec or any number of non-MPEG codecs (such as AC3 or DTS audio, and MJPEG or JPEG 2000 video), text and pictures for subtitles, tables identifying the streams, and even broadcaster-specific information such as an electronic program guide.
 Many streams are often mixed together, such as several different television channels, or multiple angles of a movie.

 Each stream is chopped into (at most) 188-byte sections and interleaved together.
 Due to the tiny packet size, streams can be interleaved with less latency and greater error resilience compared to program streams and other common containers such as AVI, MOV/MP4, and MKV, which generally wrap each frame into one packet.
 This is particularly important for videoconferencing, where large frames may introduce unacceptable audio delay.

 Transport streams tend to be broadcast as constant bitrate (CBR) and filled with padding bytes when not enough data exists.
 (Note: The Blu-ray format does not require CBR.)

 Elements

 Packet

 A network packet is the basic unit of data in a transport stream, and a transport stream is merely a sequence of packets.
-Each packet starts with a sync byte and a header, that may be followed with optional additional headers; the rest of the packet consists of payload.
+Each packet starts with a sync byte and a header, which may be followed by optional additional headers; the rest of the packet consists of payload.
 All header fields are read as big-endian.
 Packets are 188 bytes in length, but the communication medium may add additional information.
-(Note: Forward error correction is added by ISDB & DVB (16 bytes) and ATSC (20 bytes), while the M2TS format prefixes packets with a 4-byte copyright and timestamp tag.)
+(Note: Forward error correction is added by ISDB and DVB (16 bytes) and ATSC (20 bytes), while the M2TS format prefixes packets with a 4-byte copyright and timestamp tag.)
 The 188-byte packet size was originally chosen for compatibility with Asynchronous Transfer Mode (ATM) systems.